About the CEP

 CEP members past and present include a Nobel Prize winner, a chief economist at the Bank of England, members of the Monetary Policy Committee, members of the Low Pay Commission, and chairs of the Migration Advisory Committee.

-CEP has been recognised as a global centre of excellence by its main funder, the ESRC, and granted official ESRC Research Institute status.
-Work at the Centre is also funded by the European Research Council, UK government departments, UK and US research foundations, including the British Academy, Nuffield Foundation, Education Endowment Foundation, Leverhulme Trust, Alan Turing Institute, and alumni donations.
+CEP has been recognised as a global centre of excellence by its main funder, the ESRC, and has official ESRC Research Institute status.
+Work at the Centre is also funded by the European Research Council, UK government departments, UK and US research foundations, including the British Academy, Nuffield Foundation, Leverhulme Trust, Youth Endowment Fund, among others, and alumni donations.

-CEP's work is overseen by our Policy Committee, drawn from business, academia and government.
-The Policy Committee is chaired by Sir Nicholas Macpherson (former permanent secretary to the Treasury).
+The Centre's work is overseen by our Policy Committee, drawn from business, academia and government.

 Find out more about the people, research and events that have contributed to the history of CEP by visiting our timeline.